US Protest Law Tracker

 HB 481: New penalties for protests near gas and oil pipelines

 Heightens penalties for protests near oil pipelines and other "critical infrastructure facilities," including those under construction.
 The law creates an offense of trespassing on critical infrastructure, defined as willfully and knowingly entering property containing a critical infrastructure facility that is posted or fenced.
 The offense is a misdemeanor, punishable by up to 6 months in jail or a $1,500 fine.
 If a person trespasses with the intent to willfully impede the facility's operations, or damage, deface, or tamper with facility equipment, the offense is a felony punishable by up to eighteen months in prison or a $4,500 fine.
 An organization that is found to be a conspirator in trespass on critical infrastructure is liable for fines that are ten times the amount authorized for the crime.
-A person who trespasses can be held liable for damages to property while trespassing, including damages to network performance or outage issues proximately caused by the trespass.
-An entity or person that compensates or provides consideration to someone for trespass may be held vicariously liable for damages committed by that person.
+A person who trespasses can be held civilly liable for damages to property while trespassing, and an entity or person that compensates or provides consideration to someone for trespass may be held vicariously liable for damages committed by that person.
 "Critical infrastructure facility" is broadly defined and among many other things includes oil and gas pipelines, refineries, water treatment plants, railroad tracks, and telephone poles.
-(See full text of bill here)

 Status: enacted